Revanth2106/simple-flight-log-spa/README.md

 4. Open terminal inside this folder by running, "cd simple-flight-log-spa-main"

-5. Run:
+5. Run
-python app.py and the directory should look like the following, "Downloads\simple-flight-log-spa-main\simple-flight-log-spa-main>python app.py"
+python app.py from the appropriate directory which should look like the following, "Downloads\simple-flight-log-spa-main\simple-flight-log-spa-main>python app.py"

 6. Open browser: